Harry Fulton: Military career

-In 1892, Fulton was commissioned in the British Army with the rank of second lieutenant in the Argyll and Sutherland Highlanders.
+In April 1892, Fulton was commissioned in the British Army with the rank of second lieutenant in the Argyll and Sutherland Highlanders.
 Later that year he transferred to the West Yorkshire Regiment, with which he would serve for two years.
 Promoted to lieutenant in 1894, he transferred to the Indian Staff Corps, which provided officers for the regiments of the Indian Army.
 He served with the 26th Madras Native Infantry and then the 39th Bengal Infantry.

 In December 1897, Fulton was appointed to command of a company in the 2/2nd Prince of Wales's Own Gurkha Rifles.
 He served during the Tirah and Mohmand Campaigns of 1897 and 1898.
 He also participated in the siege of Malakand as a member of the Malakand Field Force.

 Second Boer War

 In 1899, Fulton was on sick leave from the Indian Army and following the outbreak of the Second Boer War, volunteered for service with the New Zealand contingents being raised for the war.
 He was appointed commander of No. 9 Company, 4th New Zealand Contingent, which was attached to the Rhodesian Field Force.
 It conducted operations against Boer commandos in the northern Transvaal around the town of Ottoshoop, during which Fulton was severely wounded.
 Upon his recovery, he returned to his Indian Army regiment.
 Promoted to captain, he was later invested as a Companion of the Distinguished Service Order in recognition of his services in South Africa.
+He continued to serve in India and, while serving in Bengal, was inducted as a freemason at the Lodge of Harmony No. 438 E.C.

 First World War

-By the outbreak of the First World War, Fulton had advanced in rank to major.
-In New Zealand on leave when the United Kingdom declared war on Imperial Germany on 4 August 1914, he offered his services to the New Zealand government the following day.
-Made an acting lieutenant-colonel, he was placed in command of the infantry battalion that was to be part of the Samoan Expeditionary Force (SEF) intended to occupy German Samoa. in response to a request of the British government.
+By the outbreak of the First World War in the summer of 1914, Fulton had advanced in rank to major, having been promoted to that rank in June 1910.
+In New Zealand on leave when Britain declared war on the German Empire on 4 August 1914, he offered his services to the New Zealand Government the following day.
+Made an acting lieutenant colonel, he was placed in command of the infantry battalion that was to be part of the Samoan Expeditionary Force (SEF) intended to occupy German Samoa. in response to a request of the British government.
 The SEF sailed from Wellington on 15 August and the Occupation of German Samoa was bloodlessly achieved on 29 August when the New Zealanders landed at Apia.
 After serving occupation duty for several months, the main contingent of the SEF returned to New Zealand in April 1915.